Due to limited resources, box unit sets are currently provided only to public school systems or clusters of local schools.

 Fax: (865) 974-6042

-For learning centers, museums, and out of state school systems
+For learning centers, museums, private schools and out of state school systems

 Please contact Project Director, Dr. Susan Riechert, to discuss options for obtaining Biology in a Box materials.